solliancenet/ai-in-a-day/01-aml-model-training/README.md

 ## Task 1 - Explore dashboard of COVID-19 data

 Understanding the source datasets is very important in AI and ML.
-To help you expedite the process, we have created a Power BI dashboard you can use to explore them at the begining of each lab.
+To help you expedite the process, we have created a Power BI dashboard you can use to explore them at the beginning of each lab.

 ![Azure AI in a Day datasets](../media/data-overview-01-01.png)